Appearance & Reality > The Lord Jesus Christ > Strong and weak

 10 Then Jesus said to him, “Go, Satan!
 For it is written, ‘You shall worship the Lord your God, and serve Him only.’ ”

-Many may not be conscious that when they allow themselves to be drawn to material wealth, they are yielding to the temptation of the evil one, who seeks to destroy them with these attractions.
+Many may not be conscious that when they allow themselves to be drawn to material wealth, they are yielding to the temptation of the evil one, who is seeking to destroy them.
 It is not just a matter between us and the riches.
 There is a spiritual dimension to it.
 The powers of darkness are at work.
-Those who are drawn in that direction are more and more drawn into deeper bondage, and they will be hindered by the evil one in their walk with the Lord.
+Those who are drawn towards material wealth are drawn deeper and deeper into bondage, and they will be hindered by the evil one in their walk with the Lord.

 The love of money